 To compare any version (except the oldest) with its previous version, select it and click Compare With Previous Version.
 In the (Diff) tab that opens in the Script Editor, code from the newer version appears in green while code from the older version appears in red.

-During a collaborative session, Studio automatically saves the project to the cloud every five minutes.
-The Output window shows the place name and save location after the save is successful.
+During a collaborative session, Studio automatically saves the project to the cloud every four minutes.

-The owner of an experience can revert changes made by other editors.
+The owner of a game can revert changes made by other editors.
 See here for instructions.

 You might also want to check Activity History.
-This view provides a chronological event log that improves team visibility into key experience settings.
+This view provides a chronological event log that improves team visibility into key game settings.

 Team Create is the core Studio feature that enables collaboration.
 Workflows that involve the Manage Collaborators dialog will automatically enable the feature, but you can manually disable it if necessary.